 Paid into another pension, for example a private pension

 Pensions built up from National Insurance rebates are known as ‘protected rights’ pensions.
 Initially, only those who belonged to defined benefit or final salary pensions could contract out of SERPS, but in 1988, the government allowed those in defined contribution or money purchase schemes to opt out as well.
 People were offered incentives to leave SERPS, so for the first five years, the government contributed an extra 2% of your earnings into a personal pension.

 In April 2012, only people belonging to defined benefit or final salary schemes were contracted out and paid a lower rate of National Insurance Contributions.
 Anyone belonging to a defined contribution scheme will have been contracted back in, paying National Insurance at the full rate.
 Contracting out for those with defined benefit pensions ended in April 2016.

 Those who worked in the public sector, for example, people working for the NHS, the police or the armed forces, are more likely to have been contracted out than people working in other professions.
-You can find out if you were contracted out by contacting the HMRC, we explain how in this SERPS guide.
+You can find out if you were contracted out by contacting the HMRC, we explain how in this mis-sold SERPS blog post.

 What happens at retirement?

 If you’re entitled to SERPS, you’ll start receiving it once you reach state pension age.
 If you retired before April 2016, then you’ll receive both the basic and the additional state pension.
 Anyone retiring after this date will get a single payment made up of the basic and additional state pension.